varnishcache/homepage/R1/source/index.rst

 A list of all available repositories can be found at: https://packagecloud.io/varnishcache

-The old http://repo.varnish-cache.org/ is going to be removed on the 31st of August.

 For more details on packages, see :ref:`Releases & Downloads <releases>`

 Privacy